-Pooled Ink: Celebrating the 2013 NCW Contest Winners is now available on Amazon and at our CreateSpace e-store.
+Pooled Ink: Celebrating the 2014 NCW Contest Winners is now available on Amazon and at our CreateSpace e-store.

 NOW OPEN: Short Fiction

 The short story can be in any genre or style and should have broad appeal.
 See below for word count and style guidelines.
 The final judge for this year's short fiction competition is award-winning author and Pushcart contributing editor Robert McBrearty.

 Personal Essay/Creative Nonfiction

 The personal essay can be in any form or style, and should be evocative, thought-provoking, and sincere--and if it's humorous too, even better.
 See below for word count and style guidelines.
-Nonfiction writer and novelist Laura Pritchett is our final judge in this category is the 2014 Colorado Book Award winner for Creative Nonfiction, BK Loren.
+Our final judge in this category is the 2014 Colorado Book Award winner for Creative Nonfiction, BK Loren.

 Poems can be in any style, up to 250 lines.
 Submit up to three poems per entry fee in this category (see submission formatting instructions below).
 The final judge for poetry is Colorado's new Poet Laureate, Joseph Hutchison.